clockspot/arduino-clock/README.md

 * **What type of Adjust controls** are equipped: pushbuttons (default) or rotary encoders.
 * **What type of signal outputs** are equipped: a piezo beeper (default) and/or a relay.
   * **Signal duration** (default 3min) and **piezo pulse duration** (default 500ms)
-  * If relay is equipped, **whether relay is switched** (default) **or pulsed:**
+  * If relay is equipped, **relay mode**:
-    * In pulse mode, the relay will be pulsed, like the beeper is, to control an intermittent signaling device like a solenoid or indicator lamp; specify **relay pulse duration** (default 200ms)
-    * In switch mode, the relay will be switched to control an appliance like a radio or light fixture.
+    * In switched mode (default), the relay will be switched to control an appliance like a radio or light fixture.
 If used with timer, it will switch on while timer is running (like a "sleep" function).
 If used with alarm, it will switch on when alarm trips; specify **alarm switch duration** (default 2 hours).
-Also specify:
+    * In pulse mode, the relay will be pulsed, like the beeper is, to control an intermittent signaling device like a solenoid or indicator lamp; specify **relay pulse duration** (default 200ms).
-      * **whether soft alarm switch** is enabled.
-Default is yes; it is switched with Adjust while viewing the alarm time.
-Change to no if the appliance has its own alarm switch; the clock's alarm will be permanently on.
+* **Soft alarm switch** enabled: default is yes; it is switched with Adjust while viewing the alarm time.
+Change to no if the signal output/appliance has its own switch on this relay circuit; the clock's alarm will be permanently on.
-      * **whether soft power switch** is enabled.
-Default is yes; appliance can be switched manually with Adujust while viewing the time of day.
-Change to no if the appliance has an independent power switch or does not need to be manually switched.
+* **Soft power switch** enabled (switched relay only): default is yes; appliance can be switched manually with Adjust while viewing the time of day.
+Change to no if the appliance has its own power switch (independent of this relay circuit) or does not need to be manually switched.
 * **Various other durations** for things like scrolling speed, set mode timeouts, short and long button holds, "hold to set faster" thresholds, etc.

-You can also set the defaults for the options menu to better suit the clock's intended use.
+You can also set the **defaults for the options menu** to better suit the clock's intended use.

 **To compile the edited sketch:** You will need to add the [ooPinChangeInt](https://code.google.com/archive/p/oopinchangeint/downloads) and [NorthernWidget DS3231](https://github.com/NorthernWidget/DS3231) libraries to your Arduino IDE.